santosh898/firebase-chat-ready-api/README.md

 # Firebase chat API 🔥

-Firebase-chat-ready-API is a simple package enable fast connection to firebase realtime database to create chat manager.
+Firebase-chat-ready-API is a simple package enable fast connection to firebase firestore to create chat manager.
 Create chat rooms, send messages and listen to instance messages .

 ## Getting started in a minute